Melros/basejump/README.md

 #### _variables.scss

 Here you declare all variables that will be used within your project.
-If there are module specific varibles, put them right into your module file.
+If there are module specific variables, put them right into your module file.

 #### _functions.scss

-Here you declare all your function that will be used within your project.
+Here you declare all your functions that will be used within your project.
 If there's a function that is module specific, put your function within your module file.

 #### _mixins.scss

 Here you declare all your mixins that will be used within your project.
-If there's a mixin that is module specific, put your function within your module file.
+If there's a mixin that is module specific, put your mixin within your module file.

 #### _typography.scss